-The External Relations Office recently launched the Entrepreneurship Association at AUD which works to promote the concept and spirit of entrepreneurship among students and alumni.
+The Entrepreneurship Association at AUD which works to promote the concept and spirit of entrepreneurship among students and alumni.
 It works on providing a platform that assists young entrepreneurs who aim to start their own business or in other ways, bring their ideas to life.
 It also seeks to link and connect experienced entrepreneurs and industry leaders to members of the association, drawing the interest of investors as individuals or as investment corporations.